tyteck/SkiloisirsDiffusion/README.md

 The goal of this lib is to help developers to interact with SkiLoisirsDiffusion SOAP API.
 This api require lot of data and I hope this help will help.

-## Installation
+## Installation/Requirements
 ```
 composer require tyteck/skiloisirsdiffusion
 ```

 ## Usage
-First of all you should fill a .env (or config file) vithe the value as showed in `.env-sample`.
+First of all you should fill a .env (or config file) with the value as showed in `.env-sample`.

 Here are some examples.